grafana/pyroscope/docs/sources/reference-pyroscope-architecture/block-format/_index.md

 ## Data model

 The data model within the block is fairly aligned to Google's [proto definition][pprof] for the pprof wire format.
-In general strings within the block are referenced by their position in a string table.
+In general, strings within the block are referenced by their position in a string table.

 Pyroscope's profiles have two types of labels: